NeonGeckoCom/neon-docs/docs/skill_development/voice-user-interface-design-guidelines/example-dialogs.md

 ## First Draft Interaction Scripts

 Begin by writing the example interactions of your skill from start to finish based on your Job Stories.
 At first don’t worry about organizing the interactions.
 Just try to write down as many examples as possible.
-If you skipped ahead and

 Here is an example of a First Draft Interaction of a Moon Phase Skill.